derek-knox/Coding-For-Designers/Coding and Concept/Frame Rate.md

 We'll revisit these two problems later, but just be aware of them.

 So a frame rate is vital for percieved motion, that's great.
-But how do we actually allow interactivity to be reflected in this motion?
-You guessed it, *event loop* time.
+But how do we actually allow interactivity to be reflected in this motion? *Event loop* time.